All Episodes

 They had to face the Great Depression.

-Then they had to face World War II, and that was a genuine world war.
+Then they had to face World War II, and that was a genuine World War.

 And then here came the Korean War.

-Then here came Khrushchev over the United Nations pounding his shoe, telling everybody he's going to bury their children.
+Then here came Khrushchev over to the United Nations pounding his shoe, telling everybody he's going to bury their children.

 I mean, they had to grow up real fast.